marshallford/terraform-provider-ansible/examples/complete/proxmox/README.md

 # Proxmox Example

-This Terraform configuration creates a Fedora CoreOS Proxmox virtual machine [`bpg/proxmox`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider, constructs an Ansible inventory containing the virtual machine, and runs a playbook against said inventory.
+This Terraform configuration creates a Fedora CoreOS Proxmox virtual machine using the [`bpg/proxmox`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider, constructs an Ansible inventory containing the virtual machine, and runs a playbook against that inventory.

 ## Prerequisites